-Mariners’ bullpen coughs up three runs in ninth inning loss to Rays
+Mariners’ bullpen coughs up three runs in ninth inning in loss to Rays

 Said Servais: “When that happened, I thought about doing the right thing and there were good matchups for Cory Gearrin.”

 The Rays jumped out to 2-0 lead in the first three innings.
-They picked up a run in the second inning after Matt Duffy smoked a ball off the wall in left-center and later scored on a failed attempt at inning-ending double play.
+They picked up a run in the second inning after Matt Duffy smoked a ball off the wall in left-center and scored on a failed attempt at inning-ending double play.

 Tampa picked up another run in the third inning on a fielder’s choice.
 Gonzales allowed back-to-back singles to start the frame.
 Tommy Pham later scored on Jesus Aguilar’s slow bouncer to third base that left Kyle Seager with no play at the plate.